 Naturally, I want more, but we continue with the Sauvignon “Vigna Castel Ringberg”.
 This wine equally pleases — perfectly balancing its Alpine heart with its French roots.
 My wine list for the shower grows by one more.

-Next, we try Elena Walch’s Gewurztraminer “Vigna Kastelaz”, the most popular and award-winning wine in her portfolio.
-Translated, Gewurztraminer means “Spices of Tramin”, which is quite fitting as this northern Italian treasure pairs best with spicy Asian cuisine, seafood, cheeses and dessert.
-One sip of Elena Walch’s Gewurtztraminer and it’s clear this is a wine that demands to be noticed.
-It is immensely lush and intensely complex.
-A delight for both the nose and mouth.
-Vin says this is his personal favorite.
+Next, we try Elena Walch’s Gewürztraminer “Vigna Kastelaz”, the most popular and award-winning wine in her portfolio.
+Translated, Gewürztraminer means “Spices of Tramin”, which is quite fitting as this northern Italian treasure pairs best with spicy Asian cuisine, seafood, cheeses and dessert.

-What makes Elena Walch’s Gewurztraminer especially unique is where the grapes are grown.
+What makes Elena Walch’s Gewürztraminer especially unique is where the grapes are grown.
 All vineyards in Alto Adige face to the East or West, but Elena Walch’s Kastelaz vineyard is an exception.
 It is the only south-facing vineyard in Alto Adige.
 Here, the vines thrive on a steep 63-degree slope and enjoy cool Mediterranean winds from Italy’s Lake Garda.

 While Alto Adige is best known for world-class white wines, the red wines from Elena Walch should be on your radar.
 The last two wines we sample are the Pinot Nero “Ludwig” and the Lagrein Riserva “Castel Ringberg”.

-Recently named the second best Pinot Noir in all of Italy, the Elena Walch Pinot Nero “Ludwig” is enticingly ruby red in color and delicately juicy.
+Recently named the second-best Pinot Noir in all of Italy, the Elena Walch Pinot Nero “Ludwig” is enticingly ruby red in color and delicately juicy.
 The finish is smooth with a slight tanginess.
 Definitely a wine I want to explore further.

 Like the Pinot Grigio we tasted, the grapes for Elena Walch’s Lagrein Riserva come from the winery’s Castel Ringberg vineyard.
-Set on a hill off of the South Tyrolean Wine Road, the Castel Ringberg vineyard overlooks the sky blue waters of Lake Caldaro.
+Set on a hill off of the South Tyrolean Wine Road, the Castel Ringberg vineyard overlooks the hypnotic blue of Lake Caldaro.
 A castle built in 1620 rises from the surrounding vines.

 We admit to Karoline the Lagrein grape is a bit of a mystery.
 She informs us it is a sun-loving grape native to Alto Adige and is a cross between Syrah and Pinot Noir.